China–United States relations: Espionage

-Biden administration (2021–current)
+Biden administration (2021–2025)

-Relations with the new Biden administration in 2021 included heightened tensions over trade, technology, and human rights, particularly regarding Hong Kong, and the treatment of minorities in China.
+Following his election, relations with the new Biden administration in 2021 included heightened tensions over trade, technology, and human rights, particularly regarding Hong Kong, and the treatment of minorities in China.
 In addition international tensions regarding control of the South China Sea remained high.
-However the Biden and Xi administrations agreed to collaborate on long-term projects regarding climate change, nuclear proliferation, and the global COVID-19 pandemic.
+The Biden administration largely continued the China policies of his predecessor Donald Trump, and endorsed Mike Pompeo's report about China committing genocide against Uyghurs.
+However, the Biden and Xi administrations agreed to collaborate on long-term projects regarding climate change, nuclear proliferation, and the global COVID-19 pandemic.

-On 20 January 2021, China imposed sanctions against outgoing US Secretary of State Mike Pompeo, former secretary of health and human services Alex Azar, former under secretary of state Keith J. Krach, outgoing US ambassador to the United Nations Kelly Craft, and 24 other former Trump officials.
-Biden's National Security Council called the sanctions "unproductive and cynical".
-In his nomination hearing, Blinken endorsed Pompeo's report that China is committing a genocide against Uyghurs, reaffirming Biden's campaign stance.

-The new US Secretary of State, Antony Blinken, called-out China on its treatment of the ethnic Uighurs.
 President Biden, in his first foreign policy address, labeled China as "the most serious competitor" to the US.
 During his first visit to the Pentagon on 9 February 2021, Biden urged the United States Department of Defense to review its national security policy concerning China.

-On March 12, 2021, Huawei, ZTE, Hytera, Hikvision, and Dahua Technology were designated as national security threats by the Federal Communications Commission.
+In 2021, the Biden administration tightened technology restrictions on China, including designating major firms as security threats, adding supercomputing entities to the U.S. Entity List, expanding limits on American investment in Chinese companies tied to the military, and finalizing rules allowing the delisting of non-compliant Chinese firms from U.S. stock exchanges.

-On March 18–19, 2021, bilateral talks in Alaska took place.
-Blinken and national security advisor Jake Sullivan met with Politburo member Yang Jiechi and Chinese foreign minister Wang Yi.
+From 18 to 19 March 2021, bilateral talks in Alaska took place.
+Blinken and national security advisor Jake Sullivan met with CCP Politburo member Yang Jiechi and Chinese foreign minister Wang Yi.
 The Americans unleashed heated attacks on China's policies regarding human rights, cyberattacks, Taiwan, and its crackdown in Xinjiang and Hong Kong.
 The Chinese side countered by attacking the U.S's standing in the world and defending China's sovereign rights and model of development.
 In the week ahead of the talks, the administration met with U.S. allies in Asia and imposed sanctions on senior Chinese officials amidst Beijing's contemporaneous crackdown on Hong Kong.

-On March 22, 2021, in conjunction with the European Union, United Kingdom and Canada, the United States imposed sanctions against Chinese officials in relation to the human rights violations in Xinjiang.
+On 22 March 2021, in conjunction with the European Union, United Kingdom and Canada, the United States imposed sanctions against Chinese officials in relation to the human rights violations in Xinjiang.
 The sanctions marked the first time the Biden administration took such coordinated action against Beijing.

-On April 8, 2021, the US Commerce Department added seven Chinese supercomputing entities to its Entity List on national security grounds.
-This was the first action taken by the Biden administration to restrict Chinese access to US technology.

-On June 3, 2021, Biden signed Executive Order 14032.